AndrewJHart/deepdream-for-everyone/README.md

 random important task: you just potentially broke it.
 Ergo, you can create virtualenvs in one of two ways.
 You can safely install the package `virtualenv` globally using `pip install virtualenv` or use built in python 3 flag to create an env.

-> Note, this package will not run on python 3.8.
-Its a tensorflow logging error due
+> Note, this package will not run on python on any version newer than python 3.6.5.
+> Its a tensorflow error regarding some function call that its not worth taking
+> the time to fix when we need to get tensorflow up to version 2.0 anyway by refactoring
-> to the old version of tensorflow I suspect.
+> the existing codebase.
 I did not write this python code
-> however, but ported it from a jupiter notebook and while tensorflow versions
+> however, but ported it from a jupiter notebook and will take some time to go through
-> greater than 1.14 may work, anything as of version 2.0 will not.
-Too many breaking
-> changes.
-It wouldn't take long to fix the issues as most of the functions have simply
-> been moved to new modules or classes.
+> and update tensorflow to work with the breaking changes in version 2.
+For now, please
+> use python 3.6 and I suggest using pyenv which easily allows you have multiple versions
+> of python installed at the same time without conflict.

 Before we start install our python dependencies we will need to install